WaleedKhan7144/VM-Sentinel-Attack-Map/README.md

 Created this project to learn how to use SIEM on Azure.
 Credit goes to Josh Makador for teaching this project.

-Used custom PowerShell script to extract metadata from Windows Event Viewer to be forwarded to third-party API to derive geolocation data

 API Key from https://ipgeolocation.io/

-To convert the metadata of failed logins (IP addresses) into geographic locations
+Custom PowerShell script was used to extract metadata from Windows Event Viewer, which was forwarded to a third-party API to determine geolocation data.

-Configured Log Analytics Workspace in Azure to ingest custom logs containing geographic information (latitude, longitude, state/province, and country)
+Log Analytics Workspace in Azure was configured to accept custom logs containing geographic information, including latitude, longitude, state/province, and country

-Configured custom fields in Log Analytics Workspace with the intent of mapping geo data in Azure Sentinel
+Custom fields were configured in the Log Analytics Workspace with the aim of mapping geolocation data in Azure Sentinel

-Configured Azure Sentinel (Microsoft’s cloud SIEM) workbook to display global attack data (RDP brute force) on a world map according to physical location and magnitude of attacks
+Azure Sentinel Workbook was configured to display global attack data, including RDP brute force attacks, on a world map based on physical location and number of attacks

 Screenshots of World Map and Powershell scripts in folders